 While Warren Buffet claimed in 2011 that his company keeps more than $20 billion in cash for financial turmoil, according to a letter to investors, it’s safe to say the rest of us don’t have that liquidity.
 For the sake of appealing to both small and large investors, let’s use $1,200 and $20,000 as our cash on hand, respectively.

-The clear winning investment of the bunch would have been cryptocurrency, according to data from CoinMarketCap and Finviz.
+The clear winning investment of the bunch would have been cryptocurrency, according to data from CoinMarketCap and Webull.

-- Tesla pulls a close second with an ROI of 1,085%
+- Binance Coin pulls a distant second with an ROI of 7,947%

 The unprecedented times of 2020 were just that: unprecedented.
 But what you can do with this going forward depends on your ability to evaluate the risks and potential rewards.
 Stocks in this period were coming off a market-wide pullback, of which the major indexes have now recovered.
 The stocks mentioned in this article may well outperform the market again in 2021, but the huge gains posted from the pandemic low are highly unlikely.

-Still, with blue chip stocks you own a piece of an established business with a track record of sales and growth, which can’t necessarily be said for cryptocurrencies.
+Still, with blue-chip stocks you own a piece of an established business with a track record of sales and growth, which can’t necessarily be said for cryptocurrencies.
 Digital, decentralized cryptocurrencies are harder to predict and to value because they are based on more abstract concepts.
-Cardano, only five years old and with a $9 billion market cap, might be viewed more like a small cap stock than a blue chip.
+Binance Coin is only four years old and might be viewed more like a small-cap stock than a blue-chip.
 This means higher risks and often more volatility — but potentially higher rewards.
-But keep in mind that Tesla’s stock price, or any stock, doesn’t have a guarantee tied to it and could crash just as fast as a cryptocurrency.
+But keep in mind that Microsoft’s stock price, or any stock, doesn’t have a guarantee tied to it and could crash just as fast as a cryptocurrency.

 There’s a place for riskier assets in everyone’s investment portfolio; how big a place is an individual decision.
-How much you put into crypto depends on whether you think prices will keep rising — and how certain you are that you are correct.
-We’ve written a guide on blue chip stocks to help you learn about traditional stocks and a guide on cryptocurrencies to help you learn enough to understand the risk.
+We’ve written a guide on blue-chip stocks to help you learn about traditional stocks and a guide on cryptocurrencies to help you learn enough to understand the risk.
 Educating yourself now could help you be in a better position if, or when, the next unprecedented market event occurs.